 President and CEO, Global Risk Institute

-Sonia Baxendale is currently a Director on the Board of Laurentian Bank, Foresters FinancialTM, Hospital for SickKids Foundation and Toronto Artscape Inc. She has previously served on a number of other corporate and not-for-profit boards.
+Sonia Baxendale was appointed President and CEO of GRI in January 2019.
+She also serves as a Director on the Board of Laurentian Bank, Foresters FinancialTM, RSA Group PLC, Hospital for SickKids Foundation and Toronto Artscape Inc.

 Sonia Baxendale was previously the President of CIBC Retail Markets.
 She led the Retail and Wealth Management businesses from 2005 to 2011.